zbengt/zbengt.github.io/_posts/2021-02-10-Finishing-GOMWU.md

 ## Speeding Things Up

 As of my last post (yesterday), I was trying to figure out a way to rapidly obtain large numbers of GO IDs.
-Last time, I used [Sam's shell script](https://github.com/afcoyle/hemat_bairdii_transcriptome/blob/main/scripts/04_uniprot2go.sh) by calling it inside [this script](https://github.com/afcoyle/hemat_bairdii_transcriptome/blob/main/scripts/03_uniprot_to_GO_altmethod.ipynb).
+Last time, I used [Sam's shell script](https://github.com/RobertsLab/code/blob/master/script-box/uniprot2go.sh) by calling it inside a Jupyter notebook.
 However, Sam's script took an extremely long time to run.
 A rough ballpark: for my 2 analyses (each with ~120,000 accession IDs), it would take a total of about 8 days on my local machine.
 That's a huge pipeline bottleneck, and so we found an alternative.

 ## New Script for Uniprot to GO

-I created [an R script](https://github.com/afcoyle/hemat_bairdii_transcriptome/blob/main/scripts/03_uniprot_to_GO_method1.Rmd) for obtaining GO terms from accession IDs.
+I created [an R script](https://github.com/afcoyle/hemat_bairdi_transcriptome/blob/main/scripts/13_uniprot_to_GO.Rmd) for obtaining GO terms from accession IDs.
 Downside: it requires you to manually download the SwissProt database - with all GO terms included - from https://www.uniprot.org/uniprot/.
 Upside: it's much, much, much faster.
 It ran in a few minutes, which by my calculation, is a bit faster than 8 days.

 After getting GO terms, you need to remove duplicate lines prior to inputting to GO-MWU.
-So after using the R script (if you choose that path), switch over to [the other script](https://github.com/afcoyle/hemat_bairdii_transcriptome/blob/main/scripts/03_uniprot_to_GO_altmethod.ipynb) and begin running the analyses partway down the page.
-Everything is clearly marked, it should be difficult to screw up.
+So after using the R script (if you choose that path), switch over to [the other script](https://github.com/afcoyle/hemat_bairdi_transcriptome/blob/main/scripts/14_eliminate_duplicates.ipynb) and begin running the analyses.

-Anyway, the [old method](https://github.com/afcoyle/hemat_bairdii_transcriptome/blob/main/scripts/03_uniprot_to_GO_altmethod.ipynb) is probably still preferable if you're looking at small numbers of genes or have a really fast internet connection.
+Using Sam's shell script is probably still preferable if you're looking at small numbers of genes or have a really fast internet connection.
 Otherwise, the new R script is likely preferable.

 ## Running GO-MWU